rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 But when he heard these things, he became very sad, for he was extremely rich. ^1823

-Jesus, seeing that he had become sad, said, How difficult it is for those who have wealth to enter the kingdom of God! ^1824
+Jesus, looking at him with sadness, said, How difficult it is for those who have wealth to enter the kingdom of God! ^1824

 For it is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God. ^1825

 Those who heard it said, Then who can be saved? ^1826

-But he said, What is impossible with man is possible with God. ^1827
+But he said, What is impossible with men is possible with God. ^1827

 And Peter said, See, we have left our homes and followed you. ^1828